-- 1 From the Strava Segment Explore widget, select a segment. - 2 Select an option. - Select ★ to star the segment in your Strava account. - Select Download > Ride to download a segment to your device and ride it. - · Select Ride to ride a downloaded segment. - 3 Select < or > to view your segment times, the best times of your friends, and the time of the segment leader.
+- 1 From the Strava Segment Explore widget, select a segment. - 2 Select an option: - Select ★ to star the segment in your Strava account. - Select Download > Ride to download a segment to your device and ride it. - Select Ride to ride a downloaded segment.

-Following a Segment From the Web
+Following a Segment From Garmin Connect

-Before you can download and follow a segment from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 16).
+Before you can download and follow a segment from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 18).

-1 Connect the device to your computer using the USB cable.
-NOTE: If you are using Strava segments, your favorite segments are transferred automatically to your device when it is connected to Garmin Connect Mobile or your computer.
+NOTE: If you are using Strava segments, your starred segments are transferred automatically to your device when it syncs with the Garmin Connect app.

+- 1 Select an option:

+- · Open the Garmin Connect app.

-- 2 Go to connect.garmin.com.
+- · Go to connect.garmin.com.

-- 3 Create a new segment, or select an existing segment.
+- 2 Select a segment.

-- 4 Select Send to Device.
+- 3 Select 1 or Send to Device.

+- 4 Follow the on-screen instructions.
-- 5 Disconnect the device, and turn it on.

-- 6 Select Training > Segments.
+- 5 On the Edge device, select Training > Segments.

-- 7 Select the segment.
+- 6 Select the segment.

-- 8 Select Map > Ride.
+- 7 Select Ride.